Frameworks that make digital health legible, evaluable, deployable.

 GlobalLibrary

-Master library of more than 500 health research reporting guidelines.
-Hosts CONSORT, STROBE, PRISMA, TRIPOD, SPIRIT, and AI extensions.
+Master library of more than 700 health research reporting guidelines.
+Hosts CONSORT, STROBE, PRISMA, TRIPOD, SPIRIT, and their AI extensions.

 Visit →